 So, What Fixes Are Mandatory After a Home Inspection?

-The answer is — it depends!
-Once you understand the basics, you can talk with your mortgage lender to understand their minimum property standards and then — to make sure your post-inspection process goes as smoothly as possible — make sure your home inspector is aware of the lender’s requirements, so he can focus on those areas during the inspection and make sure they are addressed in his inspection report.
+Mandatory fixes after a home inspection are dependent on a couple of things.
+But, once you understand the basics, you can talk with your mortgage lender to understand their minimum property standards.
+Also, to make sure your post-inspection process goes as smoothly as possible, ensure your home inspector is aware of the lender’s requirements, so he can focus on those areas during the inspection and make sure they are addressed in his inspection report.